 - Stir together the crust ingredients and press evenly in the bottom of the pan.

-- Beat room temperature cream cheese and sugar until creamy.
-Add the flour, cinnamon, and vanilla and mix again.
+- Add the flour, cinnamon, and vanilla and mix again.

-- Add the eggs and mix the batter until everything is combined.
-Do not over mix because that causes air bubbles.
+- Whisk the eggs in a separate bowl, then mix into the batter just until combined.
 Pour the batter on the crust.

 - Stir together diced apples with brown sugar and cinnamon.